-The authorized agency official notifies the applicant of loan denial by letter according to 1-APP.
-The letter must provide:

-- clear, specific reasons for the denial - citations of requirements from CFR and handbook sections that are not met by the applicant - •--a description of any loan review aspect that was not evaluated
+- --As soon as reasonably possible, but within 5 workdays of loan denial, the authorized agency official will notify the applicant by letter according to 1-APP.
+The letter must provide:-- - clear, specific reasons for the denial - citations of requirements from CFR and handbook sections that are not met by the applicant - a description of any loan review aspect that was not evaluated

-Example: If the loan was denied for eligibility purposes only, it should be noted that feasibility and security requirements were not evaluated.--
+Example: If the loan was denied for eligibility purposes only, it should be noted that feasibility and security requirements were not evaluated.